adipillai/bios-611-project/README.md

 -t project-env
 ```

 Then, to connect to the machine on port 8787, enter localhost:8787 in your browser.
-Enter 'rstudio' as the username along with the unique password you created.
+Enter 'rstudio' as the username along with the unique password you just created.
 You will need to navigate to the `project` directory by entering `setwd("~/project")` in the R console and `cd ~/project` in the Terminal.

 ## Makefile